GES

 Kesavananda Bharati v.
 State of Kerala (1973) — The Basic Structure Doctrine

-Kesavananda Bharati is the most important constitutional case in Indian history.
-A 13-judge bench (the largest ever assembled by the SC) heard the case for 68 working days.
-The question was the validity of the 24th and 25th Amendments, and more broadly, whether there are any implied limitations on Parliament's amending power.
-By a razor-thin 7:6 majority, the bench held: (a) Parliament has the power to amend any provision of the Constitution, including Fundamental Rights (upholding the 24th Amendment and overruling Golaknath); (b) HOWEVER, Parliament cannot use this power to destroy or abrogate the "basic structure" or "basic features" of the Constitution — this is an implied limitation derived from the Constitution's design; (c) Art 31C as amended by the 25th Amendment (giving blanket primacy to all DPSPs over Art 14 and 19) was struck down — only the original Art 31C (primacy limited to Art 39(b) and (c) over Art 14 and 19) survived; (d) the power of judicial review itself is part of the basic structure.
-The judgment runs to over 700 pages with 11 separate opinions.
-There was no single "opinion of the court" — the doctrine emerged from the convergence of the majority opinions.
-Chief Justice Sikri identified 5 basic features: supremacy of the Constitution, republican and democratic form of government, secular character, separation of powers, and federal character.
-Other judges added: rule of law, judicial review, FR essence, dignity of the individual, unity and integrity.
-The list was explicitly left open-ended — to be developed case by case.
+Kesavananda Bharati is the single most important case in Indian constitutional history.
+A 13-judge bench — the largest ever assembled — heard arguments for 68 working days.
+The core question: can Parliament amend the Constitution without limits?
+By a razor-thin 7:6 majority, the bench held: (a) Parliament CAN amend any provision including Fundamental Rights (upholding the 24th Amendment, overruling Golaknath); (b) BUT Parliament cannot destroy the "basic structure" or "basic features" of the Constitution — an implied limitation derived from the Constitution's own design; (c) the 25th Amendment's blanket expansion of Art 31C (giving ALL DPSPs primacy over Art 14 and 19) was struck down — only the original Art 31C (Art 39(b)/(c) over Art 14 and 19) survived; (d) judicial review itself is part of the basic structure.
+The judgment spans 700+ pages with 11 separate opinions.
+No single "opinion of the court" — the doctrine emerged from the convergence of majority views.
+Chief Justice Sikri listed 5 basic features: supremacy of the Constitution, republican and democratic government, secular character, separation of powers, and federal character.
+Other judges added rule of law, judicial review, FR essence, dignity of the individual, unity and integrity.
+The list was deliberately left open-ended — to grow case by case.

 Post-Kesavananda — Application and Expansion of Basic Structure